damianhakert/damianhakert.github.io/source/_posts/2014-06-19-gitlab-7-dot-0-released.markdown

 ## Permissions changes

-Some new changes to permissions model:
+We indroduced some changes to permissions model:

 Developers: